 Welcome Teachers & Librarians!

-Both books offer unique perspectives on the Cold War with fast-paced mystery stories.
-They demonstrate the power of music and literature to fight oppression and feed the human spirit.
+Both books offer unique perspectives on the Cold War, a period of history key to understanding current events.
+They throw light on the power of music and literature to fight oppression and feed the human spirit.
 They provide historical context for conflicts and censorship happening around the world today.
 And they highlight themes of friendship, family, and trust that resonate with teens.
-Discussion guides are available online, with thought-provoking questions and activities.

 “Harrison and Pru are in deep.
 'Back In The USSR' is a fantastic book that includes all sorts of angles at life under soviet rule.
 I liked how everyone in this book was different, diverse, and realistic.
 A well-weaved story.” -Middle schooler